Apply through Clearing

 And that’s a typical day as an Astrophysics student. :)

 What I love about my course

-On top of this the grade weightings for coursework and exams are mostly 40/60 for physics modules and 20/80 for mathematics modules along with modules which are worth 100% coursework such as Planetary Systems and Programming, which means less pressure when it comes to exam period.
+On top of this, the grade weightings for assignments and exams are mostly 40/60 for physics modules and 20/80 for mathematics modules along with modules which are worth 100% coursework such as Planetary Systems and Programming, which means less pressure when it comes to the exam period.

-Finally, Go Herts is a recognised award which helps you stand out from the rest in prospective job applications, it is offered to students who have engagement in a range of extra-curricular activities outside of the assessed part of your degree (such as a part time job) which is awarded to you at the end of your programme of study which is an added recognition just for doing what you would do anyway!
+Finally, Go Herts is a recognised award which helps you stand out from the rest in prospective job applications, it is offered to students who have engaged in a range of extra-curricular activities outside of the assessed part of your degree (such as a part-time job) which is awarded to you at the end of your programme of study which is an added recognition just for doing what you would do anyway!